Esri/arcgis-maps-sdk-kotlin-samples/samples/edit-features-using-feature-forms/README.md

 ## Additional information

 Follow the [tutorial](https://doc.arcgis.com/en/arcgis-online/create-maps/create-form-mv.htm) to create your own form using the Map Viewer.
-This sample uses the FeatureForm and GeoViewCompose Toolkit modules to be able to implement a Composable MapView which displays a Composable FeatureForm UI.
+This sample uses the FeatureForm and GeoView-Compose Toolkit modules to be able to implement a Composable MapView which displays a Composable FeatureForm UI.

 This sample uses the feature forms [toolkit](https://github.com/Esri/arcgis-maps-sdk-kotlin-toolkit/tree/main/toolkit/featureforms) component.
 For information about setting up the toolkit, as well as code for the underlying component, visit the [toolkit repository](https://github.com/Esri/arcgis-maps-sdk-kotlin-toolkit).

 ## Tags

-compose, edits, feature, featureforms, form, geoviewcompose, jetpack, toolkit
+compose, edits, feature, featureforms, form, geoview-compose, jetpack, toolkit